BasirS/mhcXmta-datathon_project/readme.md

 # 🚇 Fair Fares NYC: Expanding Access to Affordable Transportation

+For my Datathon project, I'm analyzing Fair Fares ridership data in NYC to understand how expanding eligibility can improve access to affordable public transportation.
+I'm using data analysis and visualization techniques to identify key insights and inform policy recommendations.
+This project will allow me to develop my data analytics skills while contributing to a valuable cause.

+---

 ## 🌟 Overview
 This project explores the **Fair Fares NYC** program, which provides discounted metro cards for eligible residents.
 My goal is to analyze the impact of expanding eligibility criteria to include individuals earning up to **200% of the Federal Poverty Level (FPL)**, focusing on affordable transportation access in six key neighborhoods:
 - Elmhurst/Jackson Heights